‘The Bachelor’s’ Lauren Burnham ‘Gets In The Spirit’ With Bridal Shower Ahead Of January Wedding

 A dance floor was set up underneath a tent at the shower where Arie practiced his moves.
 He had a dance partner as seen on Instagram, but it wasn’t his wife-to-be.
 He busted a move with Lauren’s grammy.
 The pair was seen in the video dancing together and it looked like she was having a blast with her future grandson-in-law.
 She may have even outlasted the reality star on the dance floor.

 The Bachelor couple had a rough start to their relationship.
 Arie had originally chosen Becca Kufrin as his final pick on the ABC reality show, but then he changed his mind.
-The whole uncomfortable breakup was televised for all to see as Arie spilled to his then fiance that he still had strong feelings for runner up, Lauren Burnham.
+The whole uncomfortable breakup was televised for all to see as Arie spilled to his then-fiancée that he still had strong feelings for runner-up, Lauren Burnham.
 They are now planning their January wedding and Becca Kufrin went on to become The Bachelorette and is currently engaged to Garrett Yrigoyen.

 Arie and Lauren are planning to be wed in Hawaii.
 As of right now, their nuptials will not happen on live TV.
-They had recently bought a house together in Arizona and are living their happily ever after.
+They had recently bought a house together in Arizona and are living their happily-ever-after.